osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

  * from_is_list: The action to be applied to all messages for which dmarc_moderation_action is none or not applicable.
  * reply_goes_to_list: If this is set to other than no_munging of Reply-To, the original From: goes in Cc: rather than Reply-To:.
+This is intended to make MUA functions of reply and reply-all have the same effect with messages to which mitigations have been applied as they do with other messages.

 The possible actions for both dmarc_moderation_action and from_is_list are: